-So we go on to Luke 22 and see how this begins to unfold.
-Luke 22 verse 31, "Simon, Simon, behold, Satan has demanded permission to sift you like wheat."
-Now, this is being spoken right after Christ takes the wine and the bread and blesses it and creates this covenant with them.
-They're at the last supper, the Seder meal; they're all together here at this moment before, again, Christ is betrayed, and He speaks this to Simon: "Simon, Simon, behold, satan has demanded permission to sift you like wheat."

-And we all relate to this, and I've always heard it taught, that He is speaking directly to Simon here.
-But, if you read it in the Greek, that's not the expression.
-The expression is in the plural; and if we were to read it correctly, to express that language, you would say, "Simon, Simon, behold, satan has demanded permission to sift you guys, all of you disciples, like wheat.
-But I have prayed for you," again, back to singular speaking to Simon, "that your faith", again, singular speaking to Simon, "that your faith", again, singular speaking to Simon, "that your faith" speaking again to Simon Peter; "and you, when once you" - Simon - "have turned again, strengthen your brothers.'
+We go on to Luke 22 and see how this begins to unfold.
+Luke 22, verse 31, "Simon, Simon, behold, Satan has demanded permission to sift you like wheat."
+Now, this is being spoken right after Christ takes the wine and the bread and blesses it, and creates this covenant with them.
+They are at the Last Supper, the Seder meal; they are all together here at this moment before, again, Christ is betrayed, and He speaks this to Simon: "Simon, Simon, behold, satan has demanded permission to sift you like wheat."
+We all relate to this, and I have always heard it taught, that He is speaking directly to Simon here.
+But, if you read it in the Greek, that is not the expression.
+The expression is in the plural; and if we were to read it correctly, to express that language, you would say, "'Simon, Simon, behold, satan has demanded permission to sift you guys, all of you disciples, like wheat.
+But I have prayed for you,'" again, back to singular, speaking to Simon, "'that your faith'", again, singular, speaking to Simon, "'that your faith may not fail you;'" speaking again to Simon Peter; "'when once you'" - Simon - "'have turned again, strengthen your brothers.'
 But he said to Him, 'Lord....'"

-So this is very dynamic, because the Lord is again saying to them right here at the last supper, "You guys are about to go into a trial; satan has demanded permission, and he is going to try to sift you like wheat; he is going to put you through a temptation as he put Me through a temptation just prior to My coming into the ministry that the Father had for Me."
-And then He goes on in verse 32 and says, "But I have prayed for you, that your faith may not fail; and you, when once you have turned again, strengthen your brothers."
+This is very dynamic, because the Lord is again saying to them, right here at the Last Supper, "You guys are about to go into a trial; satan has demanded permission, and he is going to try to sift you like wheat; he is going to put you through a temptation as he put Me through a temptation just prior to My coming into the ministry that the Father had for Me."
+And then He goes on in verse 32 and says, "'But I have prayed for you, that your faith may not fail; and you, when once you have turned again, strengthen your brothers."
 So Simon becomes a key player here, because he, we know, is going to have a part in helping everybody through this process.

-Verses 33-34 say, "But he said to Him, 'Lord, with you I am ready to go both to prison and to death!'
-And He said, "I say to you, Peter, the rooster will not crow today until you have denied three times that you know Me."
-So this is what was spoken at that last supper in preparation.
+Verses 33-34 say, "But he said to Him, 'Lord, with You I am ready to go both to prison and to death!'
+And He said, 'I say to you, Peter, the rooster will not crow today until you have denied three times that you know Me."
+This is what was spoken at that Last Supper in preparation.